-Before you go off to buy Litecoins, you will first need a wallet to store them in.
-There are many Litecoin wallets available today, so instead of going over all of them I’ll just quickly review the best ones in my opinion.
+Before you go off to buy Litecoins, you will need a wallet to store them in.
+There are many Litecoin wallets available today, but in this post I’ll just review the best ones in my opinion.

-The easiest Litecoin software wallets to get started with are undoubtedly Exodus and Jaxx.
+The easiest Litecoin software wallets to get started with are undoubtedly Exodus and Edge.
 Both wallets are very intuitive.
-Exodus works only on desktops, while Jaxx has a mobile version as well.
-If you want more information about these wallets you can read my Exodus review or my Jaxx review.
+Exodus works only on desktops, while Edge is for mobile.
+If you want more information you can read my Exodus review.

 Pros: Easy to get started with, various payment methods

-eToro is a popular and well established cryptocurrency investment platform that allows you to buy and sell Litecoins (and other coins) for fiat currency (i.e. Dollars, Euros, etc.).
-In other words, eToro allows you to invest in the coins rather than give you actual access to your coins. .
+eToro is a popular and well established cryptocurrency investment platform that allows you to buy and sell Litecoins and other cryptocurrencies for fiat currency (i.e. Dollars, Euros, etc.).
+In other words, eToro allows you to invest in the coins instead of actual access to your coins. .

-If you use eToro you don’t actually need a Litecoin wallet as they don’t supply you the actual coins. eToro also allows you to short a certain currency if you think its price will drop.
 If you do decide to use eToro for speculation purposes, please remember that cryptocurrencies can widely fluctuate in prices and are not appropriate for all investors.
 Trading cryptocurrencies is not supervised by any EU regulatory framework.
-So keep in mind that your capital is at risk.Visit eToro Read our review
+So keep in mind that your capital is at risk.Visit eToro Read review